 Let’s take a closer look at this.
 So, we have peer specialists that are against using psychiatric labels.
 Throw away the diagnosis, is now what is being circulated in multiple intersections of mental health care.

 I have a real problem with this as a prosumer.
-I am a therapist that relies heavily upon uses of the DSM-5, not for better understanding my client’s condition, but for creating a language that allows me to communicate with my colleagues in real time and to use that same information to share with my patients why their symptoms meet certain criteria for medically necessary treatment.
-The list of why someone should use codified and manualised mechanisms in clinical treatment is endless.
+I am a therapist that relies heavily upon uses of the DSM-5, not for better understanding my client’s condition, but for creating a language that allows me to communicate with my colleagues in real-time and to use that same information to share with my patients why their symptoms meet certain criteria for medically necessary treatment.
+The list of why someone should use codified and manualized mechanisms in clinical treatment is endless.

 Peers should utilize all information and perspectives out there, not picking and choosing “in” language or approaches because it is hot in the mental health community.
-Instead, choose approaches which connect all the dots, from medical necessity to wellness, and beyond.
-Just do it in a way which ensures all levels of care, treatment needs, and aspects of the persons experience in the system benefits them at all times, not just in terms of the peer relationship. —
+Instead, choose approaches that connect all the dots, from medical necessity to wellness, and beyond.
+Just do it in a way that ensures all levels of care, treatment needs, and aspects of the person’s experience in the system benefit them at all times, not just in terms of the peer relationship.